PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

 ## Third Parties

-1. Before sharing personal data with any person outside of Playform, the Privacy Manager must ensure that this Third Party has an adequate data protection level and provide sufficient data protection guarantees in accordance with Data Protection Laws, including, but not limited to the processorship requirements (Art.
+1. Before sharing personal data with any person outside of PlayForm, the Privacy Manager must ensure that this Third Party has an adequate data protection level and provide sufficient data protection guarantees in accordance with Data Protection Laws, including, but not limited to the processorship requirements (Art.
 28 of the GDPR) and international transfers compliance (Section 5 of the GDPR).
-Where necessary, the Privacy Manager must make sure that Playform enters into the appropriate data protection contract with the third party.
+Where necessary, the Privacy Manager must make sure that PlayForm enters into the appropriate data protection contract with the third party.

 2. An employee can share personal data with third parties only if and to the